GitMoDu/LoLa/README.md

 # Future :

 Improved Time Source[IN PROGRESS]: current version is working but should be considered a fallback.
 GPS based time sources or an external time keeping device should be preferred.
 RTC is also an option on STM32F1.

-Message Authentication Code [IN PROGRESS]: While crypto is not enabled, a simple 1 byte CRC is used.
-With crypto enabled, the CRC is calculated from the crypto block tag, truncated to 1 byte (currently encryption tag is 16 bytes).

-Channel Hopping[IN PROGRESS]: The Host should hop on various channels while broadcasting, as should the remote while trying to establish a link.
-During link time, we can use the same time-base mechanism of the TOTP to generate a pseudo-random channel hopping.
-Maybe include a white-list of usable channels, which could itself be self-updating.
-Current version collides with packet operations on the driver and wipes the FIFO, needs improvement to work with short time frames.
-Waiting for async radio driver.

 # Deprecated: